Democratic Nominee – Timika Lane

 JUDGE – SUPERIOR COURT OF PENNSYLVANIA

-The 8th Ward enthusiastically endorses Judge Timika Lane for Judge of the Superior Court of Pennsylvania.
+The 8th Ward urges you to vote for Judge Timika Lane for Judge of the Superior Court of Pennsylvania.
 We agree wholeheartedly with the Pennsylvania Bar Association, which rated her Highly Recommended, and wrote, “The commission is confident the candidate is capable of outstanding performance as a Superior Court of Pennsylvania judge and highly recommends her candidacy.”

 The Pennsylvania Bar summed up Judge Lane’s strengths concisely: “Prior to her tenure on the court, she spent more than a decade in private practice with a majority of her practice related to family law.
 She also previously served as a public defender, civil arbitrator, child advocate and chief counsel.
 She demonstrates her commitment to the legal profession by serving as an instructor for continuing legal education courses and other educational activities.
 The candidate has extensive community involvement, demonstrating her commitment to public service.”

 A West Philadelphia native and proud graduate of Howard University, Judge Lane began her career as a middle-school teacher.
 Deciding to pursue a career in law, she earned her JD from Rutgers-Camden Law School, clerked the Court of Common Pleas after graduation, and joined the Defender Association of Philadelphia to represent impoverished people facing criminal charges.
 After a distinguished tenure at the Defenders Association, Judge Lane was tapped to become Chief Counsel to State Senator Anthony Williams, and was soon asked to serve as Executive Director for the State Senate Committee on State Government.